texjporg/cjk-gs-support/README.md

-                        instead of generating snippets --force               do not bail out if linked fonts already exist --remove              try to remove instead of create -n, --dry-run         do not actually output anything -q, --quiet           be less verbose
+                        instead of generating snippets --force               do not bail out if linked fonts already exist --remove              try to remove instead of create --cleanup             try to clean up all possible links/snippets and cidfmap.local/cidfmap.aliases, which could have been
+                        generated in the previous runs -n, --dry-run         do not actually output anything -q, --quiet           be less verbose
   -d, --debug           output debug information, can be given multiple times